 Blue is black and white, but he has the most amazing blue eyes!
 He’s a wonderful and very outgoing Nigerian Dwarf goat.
 Blue is about 4 months old and is castrated and very healthy.
 He is super playful and spunky, and has recently been adopted out with his best friend Mocha!

 Marla (on the right) and Dot (on the left) are mother and daughter.
 They are Nigerian Dwarf goats.
 They were rescued by us during the fire along with 25 chickens, and we fostered them for about a month.
 Around that time, their owners decided that they had such a good quality of life here with us, and due to their delay in getting back to their house, they decided to leave these animals in our care.
 They are now permanent residents here at Goatlandia.

 Phineus and Ferb are our two newest rescues.
 They are 2 ½ year old Oberhasli goat brothers that were adopted from a meat company owner who no longer wanted them.
 They are very sweet boys who love to graze fresh grass and are very friendly.
 And, they are also available for adoption!
 If you are interested, please contact us here

 Tucker and Isaac are Oberhasli step-brothers who were born to a very small dairy operation.
 Tucker had a difficult birth and Isaac was premature.
 They were going to be killed at birth, simply because they are male and cannot produce milk.
 We were lucky to be able to save them, and everyone loves watching them bounce around and play!
-Here they are less than a month old and already having a ton of fun.
+Here they are 10 months old hanging out on our goat yoga deck.

 Mia was the very first goat that came to Goatlandia.
 She was from a dairy farm in the area.
 She is the matriarch of the herd; and she's a fantastic eater!
 She only has one waddle, and she has a very mellow personality and always content.